Frederick Bedford: Naval career

-Bedford was born on 24 December 1838, and joined the Royal Navy at the age of 14.
-He later served in the Crimean War.
+Bedford was born on 24 December 1838, and joined the Royal Navy in July 1852, at the age of 14.
+He saw early service in HMS Sampson and HMS Vulture, taking part in several of the operations during the Crimean War 1854–55.
+As a Commander he served in HMS Serapis when that ship took the Prince of Wales (later King Edward VII) on a tour of India in 1875.
+He was promoted to captain on 15 May 1876, and was flag captain in HMS Shah on the Pacific Station during action with a Peruvian ironclad in May 1877.
+From 1880 to 1883 he was engaged in administrative work as Captain of the Royal Naval College, Greenwich, but the following year he was back in command, this time as captain of the ironclad HMS Monarch.
+After a spell as captain of the cadet training ship HMS Britannia, he joined the Board of Admiralty as Junior Naval Lord in December 1889, serving until August 1892.

 Bedford was appointed Commander-in-Chief, Cape of Good Hope and West Coast of Africa Station in 1892: in 1894, Bedford was involved in an action against Nana Olomu Chief of Benin.
 Brohomi was burnt down in 1894 by a combined force of the British Naval Brigade and the Niger Coast Protectorate Force under Bedford and the Consul-General Ralph Moor.
 It is believed over 500–600 slaves were freed during the operation.
 On 22 February 1895, a British naval force, under the command of Bedford at the behest of the Royal Niger Company, granted a royal charter by Queen Victoria in 1886, laid siege on Brass, the chief city of the Ljo people of Nembe in Nigeria's Niger Delta.

-Bedford was appointed Junior Naval Lord in 1889 and Second Naval Lord in 1895.
+Bedford was back at the Admiralty as he was appointed Second Naval Lord in May 1895, serving as such until May 1899.
+He was promoted to vice-admiral on 10 May 1897.

 In 1899 Bedford was appointed commander-in-chief of the North America and West Indies Station, serving with the flagship HMS Crescent.
 The squadron under his command visited Jamaica and Bermuda in February 1900.
 He held the North America post until 15 July 1902, when he was succeeded by Vice Admiral Sir Archibald Douglas, and left homebound with the Crescent.

-Following the succession of King Edward VII, Bedford was advanced to Knight Grand Cross of the Order of the Bath in the 1902 Coronation Honours published on 26 June 1902, and received the insignia in an investiture on board the royal yacht Victoria and Albert outside Cowes on 15 August 1902, the day before the fleet review held there to mark the coronation.
+Following the succession of King Edward VII, Bedford was advanced to Knight Grand Cross of the Order of the Bath (GCB) in the 1902 Coronation Honours published on 26 June 1902, and received the insignia in an investiture on board the royal yacht Victoria and Albert outside Cowes on 15 August 1902, the day before the fleet review held there to mark the coronation.
 Bedford took part in the review with the Crescent, before the ship was paid off.
 He was promoted to the rank of admiral on 3 October 1902.
+After his appointment as governor, he formally resigned from the Royal Navy on 30 May 1903.